-- HAE type (I or II) - Estimated date of last angioedema (swelling) attack prior to the screening visit - Any therapy received during the last 12 months for management of HAE (Section 5.1) - Total number, typical locations and average overall duration (days), and average overall severity of angioedema attacks experienced: - during the 3 consecutive months prior to the screening visit (all subjects) and (if applicable) - during the 3 consecutive months prior to starting prophylactic therapy with C1 INH os.
+- HAE type (I or II) - Estimated date of last angioedema (swelling) attack prior to the screening visit - Any therapy received during the last 12 months for management of HAE (Section 5.1) - Total number, typical locations and average overall duration (days), and average overall severity of angioedema attacks experienced: - during the 3 consecutive months prior to the screening visit (all subjects) and (if applicable) - during the 3 consecutive months prior to starting prophylactic therapy with C1 INH or androgens.

-- Typical VAS score for the subject's angioedema attack pain: - during the 3 consecutive months prior to the screening visit (all subjects) and (if applicable) - during the 3 consecutive months prior to starting prophylactic therapy with C1 INH or androgens.
+- Typical score, estimated on a scale from 0-100, for the subject's angioedema attack pain: - during the 3 consecutive months prior to the screening visit (all subjects) and (if applicable) - during the 3 consecutive months prior to starting prophylactic therapy with C1 INH or androgens.